-Despite its name, the Telluride WOW Fitness Festival wasn't just about push-ups, crunches, and burpees.
-There was also some great advice being shared — including this nugget from trainer Jonathan Ross: "One bad meal won't transform your body, just like one good meal won't equal immediate results; the body builds itself from habit."
-Curious to know which habits matter in the long run, Jonathan offered up his rules for things you should always — and never! — do when it comes to eating.
+Despite its name, the Telluride WOW Fitness Festival isn't just about push-ups, crunches, and burpees.
+There is also great advice being shared — including this nugget from trainer Jonathan Ross: "One bad meal won't transform your body, just like one good meal won't equal immediate results; the body builds itself from habit."
+If you're curious to know which habits matter in the long run, Jonathan offered up his rules for things you should always — and never! — do when it comes to eating.

 Eat healthy fats: Forget what you think you know about low-fat diets; it's all bunk, says the trainer.
 Good-for-you fats help lower LDL (bad) cholesterol and boost your HDL (good) cholesterol; they've also been shown to reduce belly fat.
 Look to incorporate monounsaturated and polyunsaturated fats into your meals while avoiding saturated and trans fats.
 Avocados, olive oil, and nuts are all great options.

 Drink calories: You've heard it before, but soda, juice, and other store-bought beverages are some of the biggest obstacles when it comes to maintaining a healthy diet.
 They contain no real nutrition and are basically nothing but sugar, the trainer adds.
-The one exception Jonathan makes to this rule is for healthy smoothies.
-Look for recipes that contains fiber, protein, and healthy fats.
+The one exception Jonathan makes for this rule are healthy smoothies.
+Look for recipes that contain fiber, protein, and healthy fats.

 Skip meals: When you want to change your body, nutrition is key.
 "Fill your gut to lose your gut," says Jonathan.
 "It's the best way to lose weight and keep the body going."
 Jonathan also advises to eat "real food" — the more you know about where it came from or what it's made of, the better.
 Eat four to six small meals each day, and make sure that protein is a component in everything you eat, he says.